top of page

 SYC, Montréal is in a period of growth.
 We are excited to work with dedicated youth around Montréal to plan environmental initiatives and conferences motivating youth to take action in making Montreal a greener city.
 Stay tuned for more updates on SYC Montréal.

-Opportunities at SYC
+Volunteer Opportunities at SYC Montreal

 To learn more, click on the "APPLY" button.